 Due to degrading ecosystem health, food gathering, such as salmon and trout fishing, is also risked.
 Low water quality can make such procedures unsustainable and unsafe.
 Even recreational activities are limited, as water degradation deems various rivers and lakes unsafe for fishing, kayaking, swimming and doing the activities New Zealanders enjoy – it ruins the reputation of the beautiful landscape and pushes away visitors.

 There’s another group fighting for the future of New Zealand’s freshwater.
-Ngāi Tahu, the tribal group, their territory covers the majority of the South Island.
+Ngāi Tahu, the tribal group, covers most of the South Island.
 The group is taking legal action against the government for fiscal and regulatory authority over freshwater in the area.

 Te Mana o te Wai, the vital importance of water, is fundamental for managing freshwater.
 It is a concept integrated with the health and well-being of our waters, from the mountains to the seas.
 The waterways are connected to a sense of identity, as we are connected to water and the natural world through whakapapa.